 This was the last contribution of that part of the world.
 After the fall of the Abbasids in 1258, the cultural and power centre of the Islamic world moved from Baghdad to Persia, where the Persian scripts were developed: Ta'liq, Nasta'liq (still the official script of Persian and Urdu), and Shikasteh.
 In 1517, it was the Ottomans' turn to inherit the Islamic world, and Turkish developments gave us the superstructured Diwani, and Ruq'a, on which today's handwriting across the Arab world is based.
 Other lesser scripts arose as far as Indonesia, but had no bearing on the history of khatt as a whole.

 The round scripts are called in Arabic al-khatt al-mansûb, which is "the script that conforms, that is regulated".
 That is the main difference with Kufic: the round scripts are formal.
-There are very specific rules to write each letter and connect them together, rules to be practiced till the hand follows them automatically.
+There are very specific rules for writing each letter and connecting them, rules to be practiced till the hand follows them automatically.

 This is to great effect, but at the expense of creative freedom.
 Indeed it was the mark of a great calligrapher that his work looked as if no human hand had been involved in it, let alone his own personality.
 This is why round scripts are simpler to teach (literally a no-brainer), but more demanding to master.